prascle/CloudComPy/sphinxDoc/userEntities.rst

  - :py:meth:`~.cloudComPy.ccPointCloud.sfShown`
  - :py:meth:`~.cloudComPy.ccPointCloud.setCurrentDisplayedScalarField`

+.. _Cloud_Transformations:

 cloud transformations
 ~~~~~~~~~~~~~~~~~~~~~

+**NOTE:** The cloud transformations introduced below are also appliable on meshes and primitives.
+Meshes and primitives are built on a point cloud.
+To get this cloud, use :py:meth:`~.cloudComPy.ccMesh.getAssociatedCloud` which gives a :py:class:`~.cloudComPy.ccPointCloud`.
+To apply a transformation on a mesh or a primitive, use the methods below, with the associated cloud.

 Basic transformations :py:meth:`~.cloudComPy.ccPointCloud.translate` and :py:meth:`~.cloudComPy.ccPointCloud.scale`
 allow to translate a cloud or rescale it, with separate factors along the 3 directions and an optional center (see